unhookd/polly/README.md

     polly push # install current PWD as a project in the deployed polly controller

+# polly changelog

+the `changelog` command is a tool that appends to development journal CHANGELOG.md by default.

+Useful for creating notes, or making blank commits for pushing into a git+ops pipeline

+It can also be used to increment a VERSION file

 # polly test

 the `test` command will run the auto-detected workflow (currently supports detection of .circleci/config.yml)